 - Finding out signs of a miscarriage.

-- So, if your calculation of the days of ovulation is off and if you conceive later than you assume, it will lead to an early ultrasound – which will not reveal a result showing fetal heartbeat.
+- So, if your calculation of the days of ovulation is off and if you conceive later than you assume, it will lead to an early ultrasound – which will not reveal a result showing a fetal heartbeat.

 Also, if you encounter any signs of miscarriage or embryonic abnormalities, the doctor can recommend treatment and medication accordingly.
 Although you might have an initial projection of your due date by calculating according to your menstrual cycle, it might not be completely accurate.